OfficeDev/hands-on-labs/O3653/O3653-16 Excel/QuickStartLab.md

 # Excel REST API

-The purpose of this lab is to show step-by-step instruction for reading writing into an Excel document stored in your OneDrive Business using new Excel REST APIs.
+The purpose of this lab is to show step-by-step instructions for reading and writing into an Excel document stored in your OneDrive Business using new Excel REST APIs.
 We'll use Visual Studio MVC project to showcase the interaction.

 * [Lab instructions](#lab-instructions)
     * [Create a new project](#create-a-new-project)